 You can see the full process from picking to pressing to the fettunta the first taste of new oil on grilled bread rubbed with garlic and topped with new oil in this YouTube video.

-Kirsten and Pascal don’t export their olive oil, so if you want to try theirs you’ll have to join them for their other passion… hot air ballooning, after which you can purchase as much olive oil as you’d like!
+Kirsten and Pascal don’t export their olive oil, so if you want to try theirs you’ll have to join them for their other passion… hot air ballooning, which is a super romantic day trip from Florence, after which you can purchase as much olive oil as you’d like!

 Or, you can have olive oil shipped from Podere Gualandi (where I helped with the grape harvest).
 It’s going fast, but you can purchase from him for 13.5€ a bottle and 70€ for 6 and 100€ for 12.